Drastically Cut Learning Time With Intervals (1)

 Many are unaware of the huge simplification that a mastery of intervals offers, not to mention they are critical to controlling the emotional content of music.
 Here we start looking at these benefits.
 They can cut your learning time to at least 1/12th compared to using pitch names or tab.

 Intervals are the “words” of music, from which all musical conversations stem.
 Many are unaware of the huge simplification that a mastery of intervals offers, not to mention they are critical to controlling the emotional content of music (along with rhythm).
 Here we start looking at these benefits.
 They can cut your learning time to at least 1/12th (actually a great deal more than this) compared to using pitch names or tab.
+When soloing it’s easy to think about an interval you want to end a lick on that you know will sound good against the chord of the moment.
+When writing melodies, certain intervals get much more attention.

 Let’s get started!